 * * * * * * * * * * * * * * *

 Are there “special” courses I need to take because I am in UPAS?
 Technically no, but this will depend on your placement results in English and Mathematics.
 Lower placement will require enrollment in “developmental” courses that may not count towards graduation requirements.
-Also, if you have an articulation deficiency (college prep requirements not completed in high school, such as foreign language) this may need to be addressed by taking additional coursework. [back to top]
+Also, if you have an articulation deficiency (college prep requirements not completed in high school, such as foreign language) this may need to be addressed by taking a bridge course the first semester. [back to top]

 What are my “Bridge Experience” choices?
 Your choice of “bridge experiences” varies.
-Most students choose Learning Behavior Assessments (UNIV 1200) or BGSU 1000 classes, or the First Year Success Series.
-Not all options are available during all terms.
+Most students choose the ACEN 1000 course or other BGSU classes that you can discuss with your advisor.
 Participation in the Chapman Community at Kohl is also considered a UPAS bridge experience.
 Please contact one of the UPAS academic advisors with further questions. [back to top]

 Do I have to live in a special Residence Hall?
 No. All new UPAS students may choose from any residence hall using the same process as any BGSU student.
 Student who choose to live in the Chapman Community at Kohl may count this as their UPAS "bridge experience." [back to top]